The Ultimate Custom Pantry Design Guide for Your Home

 A great lighting design considers how you use the space throughout the day.
 It provides bright, clear light when you’re looking for ingredients and a soft, warm glow when you’re just passing through.
 This multi-layered approach is what elevates a pantry from a simple storage closet to a thoughtfully designed feature of your home.
 It’s a detail that makes a significant difference, ensuring your custom pantry is as stunning as it is practical.

-Layer Ambient and Task Lighting
+Start with Ambient and Task Lighting

 The foundation of any good lighting plan starts with combining ambient and task lighting.
 Think of ambient light as the room’s overall glow, the general illumination that lets you walk in and get a sense of the space.
 This is often achieved with recessed ceiling lights or a stylish central flush-mount fixture.
 It provides a comfortable level of brightness without being too harsh.